00daka32/WEEDO-X40/README.md

 # WEEDO X40
 - X40_CAD: Mechanical CAD for the X40
+- X40_CAD eng: Mechanical CAD for the X40 translated to english
 - sd_card: contents of the SD card shipped with the printer
 - slicer_configs: printer profiles for slicers
 - CH34x_raspi_driver_installation.md: Instructions for fixing the USB driver on a raspi